ARCControlTower/aCT/src/act/client/aCT-client/README.md

 # Install

 ## System dependencies
-Nordugrid ARC Client has to be installed.
+Nordugrid ARC Client has to be installed to use `arcproxy` for proxy certificates.
 See [instructions](http://www.nordugrid.org/arc/arc6/users/client_install.html).

 ## Notes on install locations